 Preferred applicants will be motivated by a strong interest in the English language, the language acquisition process, and teaching; and possess an interest in helping international graduate students succeed in their academic goals.
 Additionally, preference will be given to applicants who have studied a foreign language and/or spent time living or studying abroad.

 Decisions will be announced before the summer break of 2018.
 Post-docs are encouraged to attend one EAP workshop and one tutoring session during the Spring term and to attend training sessions in May in preparation for the following academic year.

 Application Materials and Procedures

-Acceptable applications will be in PDF format, will be submitted to the EAP Post-Doc Application, and will include the following in one file:
+Acceptable applications will be in PDF format, will be submitted to the EAP Post-Doc Application Form, and will include the following in one file:

 - A one-page cover letter indicating why the applicant is interested in the EAP Post-doc Fellowship and how their personal, academic, and professional experiences make them an excellent candidate for such a position

-- Proof of a successfully defended dissertation OR a letter from the director of graduate studies confirming that the applicant has a dissertation defense date scheduled by or before August 1, 2017.
+- Proof of a successfully defended dissertation OR a letter from the director of graduate studies confirming that the applicant has a dissertation defense date scheduled before August 1, 2018.

 - A current CV, which may include non-academic work experience

 - Scans or copies of teaching evaluations (CIFs)